 Can Having More Children Be the Fountain of Youth?

-A study conducted in 2016 suggests that having more children might have anti-aging properties.
-The bags under my eyes beg to differ, but I was curious, so I took a closer look at the research.
-A study by professor Neopmnaschy and post-grad researcher Barha1 found that the DNA in women who gave birth to more (five) children was affected.
+A study conducted in 2016 suggests that having more children might have anti-aging properties.1 The bags under my eyes beg to differ, but I was curious, so I took a closer look at the research.
+A study by Professor Neopmnaschy and post-grad researcher Barha found that the DNA in women who gave birth to more (five) children was affected.
 Those with more children had longer telomeres, the protective tips at the end of a DNA strand.
 These bits of our DNA are responsible for cell replication (and turnover) and longevity.

 Researchers believe this is due to dramatic surges of the hormone Estrogen during pregnancy.
 Estrogen has antioxidant properties that protect telomeres from shortening.
 Once a telomere gets too short, it can no longer reproduce or replicate itself, which is a traditional sign of aging – we develop wrinkles or see changing texture in our skin and hair because the cells don’t keep “turning over” at the same rate anymore.
 We often see this in our hair and skin first, as they are areas in the body where cells reproduce more often.